Wolfgang Fischer

-Wolfgang Fischer (11 December 1888 – 1 February 1943) was an officer in the Wehrmacht of Nazi Germany during World War II.
-He was killed on 1 February 1943 west of Kairouan in Tunisia when his staff car drove into a small Italian minefield marked by barbed wire and hit a land mine.
+Wolfgang Fischer (11 December 1888 – 1 February 1943) was a German career military officer who served in the German army from 1910 until his death.
+As a Generalleutnant in the Wehrmacht of Nazi Germany during World War II, he was killed on 1 February 1943 west of Kairouan in Tunisia when his staff car drove into a small Italian minefield marked by barbed wire and hit a land mine.
 He lost his left arm and both of his legs in the blast.
 He bled to death while writing a farewell letter to his wife.

-Career
+Early life and World War I

-Fischer began his career by joining the 154th (5th Lower Silesian) Infantry Regiment with the rank of Fahnenjunker on 18 March 1910.
+Fischer was born in 1888 at Carolath in Silesia (today, Siedlisko in Poland).
+He began his military career in the Royal Prussian Army by joining the 154th (5th Lower Silesian) Infantry Regiment with the rank of Fahnenjunker on 18 March 1910.
 When World War I broke out, he was transferred to the 7th Landwehr Infantry Regiment as a platoon leader.
-He was later named adjutant of the 3rd Landwehr Division in late 1915 and held the same rank in the 22nd Landwehr Infantry Brigade in the fall of 1917, serving in the Western Front.
-He became a captain at the end of the war and joined a battalion of volunteers during the German Revolution of 1918–19.
+He was later named adjutant of the 3rd Landwehr Division in late 1915.
+He held the same position with the 22nd Landwehr Infantry Brigade in the fall of 1917, serving on the western front.
+He remained in this post until the end of the war, attaining the rank of Hauptmann.

+Interwar years

-He joined the Reichswehr in 1919 and was sent to the 3rd (Prussian) Infantry Regiment at Deutsch Eylau (now Iława, Poland) from 1920 to 1929.
+Fischer joined a battalion of Freikorps volunteers during the German Revolution of 1918–1919.
+He was accepted into the post-war Reichswehr in 1919, and was assigned to the 3rd (Prussian) Infantry Regiment at Deutsch Eylau (now Iława, Poland) from 1920 to 1929.
 Between 1929 and 1934, he was a company commander in the 6th Infantry Regiment at Lübeck.
-He assumed command of the 69th Infantry Regiment on 4 February 1938 during the 1938 Blomberg–Fritsch purge.
+He advanced to a battalion commander in the 46th Infantry Regiment from October 1934 to September 1937, when he was attached to the staff of the 69th Infantry Regiment.
+As an Oberst, Fischer was made commander of the regiment on 4 February 1938 during the Blomberg–Fritsch affair.

+World War II

-As an Oberst in 1939, he commanded the 69th Infantry Regiment from 1938 to 1939 and the 10th Rifle Brigade of the 10th Panzer Division from late 1939–41.
-He was promoted to Generalmajor on 1 August 1942 a day before he took command of the 10th Panzer Division and to Generalleutnant on 1 November 1942.
+Fischer commanded the 69th Infantry Regiment until October 1939, and the 10th Rifle Brigade of the 10th Panzer Division from October 1939 to August 1941.
+He was promoted to Generalmajor on 1 August 1941, a day before he took command of the 10th Panzer Division, and to Generalleutnant on 1 November 1942.

-He was posthumously promoted to the rank of General.
+Fischer was killed in action during the Tunisian campaign and was posthumously promoted to the rank of General der Panzertruppe.